flexera-public/policy_templates/cost/azure/rightsize_managed_disks/README.md

 ### Policy Saving Details

 The policy includes the estimated monthly savings.
-The estimated monthly savings are recognized if the resource is terminated.
+The estimated monthly savings are recognized if the resource is resized to the suggested size.

 - The `Estimated Monthly Savings` is calculated by obtaining the price of the disk per month from the Azure Pricing API.
 - The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.